celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 Visit the [Alfajores Celo Faucet](https://celo.org/build/faucet) to send **both** of your accounts some funds.

 In a new tab, unlock your accounts so that you can send transactions.
-This only unlocks the accounts for the lifetime of the validator that's running, so be sure to unlock `$CELO_VALIDATOR_ADDRESS` again if your node gets restarted:
+This only unlocks the accounts for the lifetime of the Validator that's running, so be sure to unlock `$CELO_VALIDATOR_ADDRESS` again if your node gets restarted:

 ```bash
 # You will be prompted for your password.